Santa Clara DUI Accident Victim Lawyers

 First-time DUI convictions carry serious consequences, including jail time, fines, probation, and mandatory programs.
 Additional penalties may apply if the BAC is 0.15% or higher.
 Furthermore, multiple DUI convictions within ten years can result in more severe punishments, such as license suspension and mandatory counseling.

-Driving responsibly and staying sober is critical to ensuring the safety of oneself and others on the road.
-Those who drive under the influence don’t only face the penalties above but also potential liability for accidents they might cause.
+Driving responsibly and staying sober is critical to keeping oneself and others safe on the road.
+Those who drive under the influence don’t only face the penalties above, but also potential liability for accidents they might cause.

 If you or a loved one is a DUI accident victim, reach out to our Santa Clara personal injury attorneys.
-We will see to it that the drunk driver is held responsible for your hospitalization bills, doctor fees, lost income, as well as pain and suffering.
+We will work to hold the drunk driver accountable for your hospitalization bills, doctor fees, lost income, as well as pain and suffering.

 How Alcohol And Drugs Affect A Driver’s Ability To Drive